-Airfare; meals not indicated as included; optional extensions; passport and visa expenses; travel insurance; alcoholic beverages (2018 voyages); Internet/Wi-Fi beyond what is mentioned as included; items of a personal nature, such as laundry, alcoholic beverages and Internet/Wi-Fi; gratuities to ship's crew; travel health insurance (required to enter Ecuador); fuel surcharge may apply.
+Airfare; meals not indicated as included; optional extensions; passport and visa expenses; travel insurance; alcoholic beverages (2018 voyages); Internet/Wi-Fi beyond what is mentioned as included; items of a personal nature such as laundry, premium alcoholic beverages, and gratuities to ship's crew; fuel surcharge may apply.

 Airfare between Guayaquil and the Galapagos Islands: